Processing Fees for Credit/Debit Transactions Effective May 1, 2021

 The Edwards Aquifer Habitat Conservation Plan is a regional effort intended to

 provide assurance that endangered species habitat is protected at both Comal and San Marcos springs.
-The EACHP includes measures to ensure adequate springflow at Comal
+The EAHCP includes measures to ensure adequate springflow at Comal

 and San Marcos springs and to protect endangered species habitat in the Comal and San Marcos River systems.
-Additional information regarding EACHP projects occurring within the Comal River system can be found on the City of New Braunfels' EACHP page (see EAHCP menu tab at left) or at the link below.
+Additional information regarding EAHCP projects occurring within the Comal River system can be found on the City of New Braunfels' EAHCP page (see Habitat Conservation Plan menu tab at left) or at the link below.

 Watershed Protection Planning

-The City of New Braunfels, along with ARCADIS and the Guadalupe Blanco River Authority, is currently developing a Watershed Protection Plan (WPP) to address bacteria concerns in the Dry Comal Creek and Comal River watersheds.
-The City has assembled a group of local stakeholders to provide input and assist with the overall development of the plan.
-The WPP will ultimately identify management measures that can be implemented to reduce bacteria loading to both the Dry Comal Creek and the Comal River.
+The City of New Braunfels, along with the Edwards Aquifer Authority, Guadalupe Blanco River Authority and local stakeholders, is currently developing a Watershed Protection Plan (WPP) to address bacteria concerns in the Dry Comal Creek and Comal River watersheds.
+The WPP will identify management measures that can be implemented to reduce bacteria loading to both the Dry Comal Creek and the Comal River.
 Follow the Watershed Protection Plan menu tab on the left to find out more.

 Report a Spill or Water Quality Concern: